Welcome Veterinarian Students!

 Student Chapter Service Award

 AVSAB invites submission of applications for a Student Chapter Service Award.
 This award honors the student chapter that demonstrated the highest number of club meetings, educational activities, and individual involvement.
 The winning entry receives a check for $500 in US funds made out to the student group.
-AVSAB student chapters should submit a detailed list of activities that the club and/or its members organized and attended between July 1, 2014 and August 1, 2015, including the following categories:
+AVSAB student chapters should submit a detailed list of activities that the club and/or its members organized and attended between July 1st and August 1st of the preceding year, including the following categories:

 - Behavior meetings that the club organized (e.g. field trips, lectures, wet labs for students and veterinarians)